isalkovic/cp4i-mq-samples/07-mqx/README.md

 ```

 ### IVO:: import also APIS certificates to client's JKS trust store
-Before running the following commands, akes sure you have acquired the intermediary and root certificates and that they are available with the names referenced in the commands.
+Before running the following commands, make sure you have acquired the root certificate and that it is available with the name referenced in the command:
 ```
-keytool -keystore mqx1-truststore.jks -storetype jks -import -file APIS_intermed_certificate.crt -alias apisintermedcert -storepass password -noprompt keytool -keystore mqx1-truststore.jks -storetype jks -import -file APIS_root_certificate.crt -alias apisrootcert -storepass password -noprompt
+keytool -keystore mqx1-truststore.jks -storetype jks -import -file APIS_root_certificate.crt -alias apisrootcert -storepass password -noprompt
 ```